🧠

 Common Data Elements (CDEs):

-Data elements that have been recommended or required by NIH Institutes and Centers and other organizations for use in research and for other purposes.
-A data element is a basic unit of information (i.e., a variable) collected within a dataset that has a unique meaning and subcategories (data items) of distinct value.
-Examples of data elements include gender, race, and geographic location.
+Data elements that have been recommended or required Institutes and Centers and other organizations for use in research and for other purposes.
+A is a basic unit of information (i.e., a variable) collected within a dataset that has a unique meaning and subcategories (data items) of distinct value.
+Examples of data elements include sex, race, and geographic location.
 ODC is implementing NIH’s CDEs where appropriate to aid in standardization and harmonization across different datasets.

 Community Board (CB)